Gabriel Woods

 Brisket has a thicker layer of fat on one side, as well as more marbling throughout the meat.
 It’s often sold with that fat cap still intact, which gives it a unique and flavorful taste.

-On the other hand, flank steak is much leaner and carries a deep red hue.
+Flank steak is much leaner and carries a deep red hue.
 It’s often sold in a rectangular shape, with no fat cap and little marbling.

 4. Texture